Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Dodge Challenger Insurance
+How to Find the Best Cheap Dodge Challenger Insurance

-The following is a quick review of the coverage data presented in the illustrations above.
+Below you'll find a quick review of the data raised in the charts and tables above.

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.